 The product with the term $\mathbb{I}_\up \otimes H_\dw$ involves $\dw$-electrons elements, for any fixed spin-$\up$ configuration.
 In the MVP this corresponds to run along the rows of the matrix \eqref{Vmatrix}, ultimately leading to a highly non-local access to the memory.
 In a serial implementation this introduces only a minor performance degradation due to irregular cache access.
 However, in a parallel algorithm such non-locality represents a serious bottleneck, which requires massive MPI communication to transfer columns among different processes.
 A solution to such problem is to exchange the $\up$- and $\dw$-configuration indices $[\vec{i}_\up,\vec{i}_\dw]\rightarrow [\vec{i}_\dw,\vec{i}_\up]$, corresponding to an actual transposition of the matrix \eqref{Vmatrix}.
 The execution of transposed MVP recover locality in the processors memory.

-The key issue is thus reduced to perform a collective transposition of a data set, which in turn requires a suitable all-to-all communication.
-To this purpose, the MPI library makes available a parallel procedure, \texttt{MPI\_AlltoAllv}~\cite{Dolfen2006}, which transfers data such that the \texttt{j}-block, sent from the process \texttt{i}, is received by process \texttt{j} and placed as block \texttt{i}.
+The key issue, originally pointed out in Ref.~\onlinecite{Dolfen2006}, is reduced to perform a collective transposition of a data set, which in turn requires a suitable all-to-all communication.
+To this purpose, the MPI library makes available a parallel procedure, \texttt{MPI\_AlltoAllv}, which transfers data such that the \texttt{j}-block, sent from the process \texttt{i}, is received by process \texttt{j} and placed as block \texttt{i}.
 The corresponding communication pattern is schematically depicted in \figu{figAll2All}.
 This \textit{parallel transposition} involves the minimum amount of data transfer necessary to execute the MVP, removing the communicational congestion and unlocking optimal parallel scaling.
 Details of the implementation are given in \secu{CodeHamiltonian}.

 Summarizing, the MVP of the $\dw$-electrons part of the Hamiltonian proceeds in three steps: i) the vector $\ket{v}$ is transposed using collective MPI communication; ii) the multiplication is performed locally on each process; iii) the resulting vector is transposed back and added up to the result, see \figu{Fig1}.